StackVista/stackstate-docs/use/health-state-and-alerts/how-alerts-are-triggered.md

 Alerts are triggered in response to health state changes.
 The health state of an element is derived from metrics and events data in its telemetry streams.

-- Telemetry streams<br />Telemetry streams attached to an element provide metrics and events.
+1. **Telemetry streams** attached to an element provide metrics and events.

-- Health checks
-    Health checks attached to an element listen to available telemetry streams and report a health state based on the configured parameters.
+2. **Health checks** attached to an element listen to available telemetry streams and report a health state based on the configured parameters.

-- State change events
-    When the reported health state of an element changes, a chain of state change events are generated:
+3. When the reported health state of an element changes, a chain of **state change events** are generated:
-    - `HealthStateChangedEvent` for the element.
+    - `HealthStateChangedEvent` for the element itself.
     - `PropagatedStateChangedEvent` for all elements that depend on the element.
     - `ViewStateChangedEvent` for the entire view.
 Only generated when the configured criteria are met.

-- Event handlers
-    Event handlers associated with the view listen to the generated state change events and trigger the [configured alerts and actions](/use/health-state-and-alerts/add-an-alert.md).
+4. **Event handlers** associated with the view listen to the generated state change events and trigger the [configured alerts and actions](/use/health-state-and-alerts/add-an-alert.md).

 | thing | Description |
 |:---|:---|